yikee/FLIP/README.md

 - **FLIP:** [`yikeee/rlvr_general_chat_flip`](https://huggingface.co/datasets/yikeee/rlvr_general_chat_flip)
 - **LLM Judge:** [`yikeee/rlvr_general_chat`](https://huggingface.co/datasets/yikeee/rlvr_general_chat)

+Both datasets share the same structure and content, consisting of 12k English prompts from the WildChat dataset.
+They only differ in the judge type specified by the `"dataset"` attribute.
 You can use these datasets as-is, or adapt your own data to match the same schema.
-Both datasets share the same structure and content, differing only in the judge type specified by the `"dataset"` attribute.

 **Running training**